Secret-Rabbit/Tools-for-RuMCW/MCJSONLocalizationTableGenerator/MCJSONLocalizationTableGenerator.md

 | `favorites_keys` | Allow list using regular expressions |
 | `unwanted_keys` | Restricted list using regular expressions |

-After launch, a file is created with the name `<game_version>-<localization_code>.json ` containing a sortable table of the following type:
+After launch, a file is created with the name `<game_version>-<localization_code>.mediawiki ` containing a sortable table of the following type:
 | Translation key | English-language name | localized name |
 | - | - | - |
 | ... | ... | ... |